3D printing has been growing in popularity over the past years and one of the types of models that 3D printers are used for the most are miniatures.

-It’s also worth considering PLA since most affordable printers don’t feature an enclosure which means that more sudden temperature changes can occur, which won’t create as much of a problem with PLA when compared to ABS.
+It’s also convenient to choose PLA since most affordable printers don’t include an enclosure, which means that more sudden temperature changes can occur, which won’t create as much of a problem with PLA when compared to ABS.

 ABS, on the other hand, requires a lot of specific conditions to be met to be printed successfully, such as setting the bed temperature correctly as well as the extruder temperature, the printing speed, and more.